Emperor Ōjin

 No firm dates can be assigned to Ōjin's life or reign, but he is traditionally considered to have reigned from 270 to 310.
 According to the Shinto religion and Buddhism in Japan, Emperor Ōjin is the divine spirit of the deity Hachiman (八幡神).
+While the location of Ōjin's grave (if any) is unknown, he is traditionally venerated at a memorial Shinto tomb.
+Modern historians have come to the conclusion that the title of "Emperor" and the name "Ōjin" was used by later generations to describe this possibly legendary Emperor.